 The card refers to a report that German command told their troops that if they allowed themselves to be captured by New Zealand forces on the Western Front that they might risk being eaten.

-For my non-New Zealand readers, it is common knowledge that the indigenous Maori people of this country once practiced cannibalism.
+For my non-New Zealand readers, it is undisputed that the indigenous Maori people of this country once practiced cannibalism.
 It is a controversial and sensitive subject which I doubt I’m qualified to wade into in detail.
 Historian Paul Moon tackled the subject in This Horrid Practise.
 I recommend his work as a starting point for anyone interested in contemporary views on New Zealand’s cannibal past.

 Further evidence is this photograph as used on the cover of Matthew Wright’s history of the New Zealand Division on the Western Front.